mohamedelsharkawy-coder/English-Arabic-Sign-Language-Recognition-Project/README.md

 For a better viewing experience, you can click this link: [Watch the Demo MP4](https://drive.google.com/file/d/1dpS6O1P8uFm-WSuM2QNBC06YX3xBNLui/view?usp=sharing)

 ## 📖 Overview
-The Sign Language Recognition mobile app is designed to facilitate communication between deaf-mute individuals and those who can hear.
+It is a Sign Language Recognition mobile app that designed to facilitate communication between deaf-mute individuals and those who can hear.
 The app provides features for recognizing both Arabic and English sign languages, making it easier for users to communicate through video and voice.

 ## 🚀 Features
 - **Dual Language Support:** Provides recognition for approximately 90 words in both Arabic and English sign languages. 🌐